emax-77/Flask-React-basic-setup/README.md

     - (Axio is to fetch API requests to our server)
 - npn run dev

-## 5. Start Python server: Run main.py directly in VS Code or command "python main.py" in the first terminal (in the server folder)
+## 5. Start Python server: Run main.py directly in VS Code or command "python main.py" in the first terminal - in the server (or server/venv) folder

 ## 6. Modify App.jsx (client/src/App.jsx):
 ```